-We will present our ISA 260 Report to the Audit Committee in September 2014.
+We will present our ISA 260 Report to the Audit Committee in September 2015.

-Our final accounts visit on site has been provisionally scheduled for the period 7 July to 25 July 2014.
+Our final accounts visit on site has been provisionally scheduled to start on 29 June.
 During this time, we will complete the following work:

-- Plan and perform substantive audit procedures.
-Substantive Procedures . - Conclude on critical accounting matters. . - Identify and assess any audit adjustments. . - Review the Annual Governance Statement.
+- Plan and perform substantive audit procedures. . - Conclude on critical accounting matters. н. - Identify and assess any audit adjustments. ×. - Substantive Procedures Review the Annual Governance Statement.